keroro824/lab-page/_pages/openings.md

 ### Applications for Internship positions
 If you are interested in working with us as an intern.
 Please fill out our [application form](https://docs.google.com/forms/d/e/1FAIpQLSfMJwpRMARPuwhzuoPo_76VrGPq84FkFrFNAnp3P17ITyxF9Q/viewform?usp=pp_url
 ).
+Please make sure to submit both your CV and transcript through the form.
 Additionally, please also send an email to me and the Ph.D. student(s) or postdoc(s) you are interested in working with, along with the following materials: 1.
 Your CV; 2.
 Your transcript; 3.
 A brief description of your research interests and the directions you'd like to explore.
 You can also stop by my office if you are a CMU student.